Surface Disinfecting After Illness

 Surface Disinfecting With Homemade Bleach Solution

 Let it sit for at least 10 minutes.
 Rinse the surface clean and let dry.
-You can also use the bleach solution in a spray bottle for convenience.
+For convenience, you can also use the bleach solution in a spray bottle.

-For use as a disinfectant at home, use the 3 percent hydrogen peroxide found at your local grocery store or pharmacy.
-You can use it right out of the bottle; let sit on the surface for one minute before wiping it dry.
+For home disinfection, use the 3 percent hydrogen peroxide found at your local grocery store or pharmacy.
+You can use it right out of the bottle; let it sit on the surface for one minute before wiping it dry.

-You'll need to keep the surface visibly wet for a minimum of 30 seconds to ensure the alcohol destroys all germs.
+You'll need to keep the surface visibly wet for at least 30 seconds to ensure the alcohol destroys all germs.
 It could be helpful for computer keyboards, remote controls, smartphones, and anything else with a touchscreen.

 Critical surfaces to hit include bedside tables, countertops, sinks and faucet handles, remote controls and computer keyboards, doorknobs, light switches, tub or shower, and toilets (including the entire seat and the toilet handle).